ivpusic/node-authorizator/README.md

 var editUsersAction = authorizator.addAction('edit users');
 ```

-For that action define specify roles which can execute action.
+For that action specify roles which can execute action.
 ```JavaScript
 editUsersAction.requires(admin, moderator);
 // note that we can also specify actual names of actions if we don't have their references
 // editUsersAction.requires('admin', 'moderator');
 ```

 And that is it.
-Now you can call ``wants`` method on some of your router to authorize user.
+Now you can call ``wants`` method on some of your routes to authorize user.
 ```JavaScript
 app.post('/some/restricted/path', authorizator.wants('edit users'), function (req, res) {
   // only authorized users can execute this code